golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-deposit-payment-scheme.md

 }
 ```

-This code is not critical for the scenario, but let us observe the events on the contract and it is helpful to understand the example.
+This code is not critical to the scenario, but it helps us observe events on the contract and understand the example.

-The `publicClient.watchEvent()` method is used to get the logs from the LockPayment contract, the events are filtered to receive only the events related to deposits, and the logs are processed by the `processLogs` function.
-The `publicClient.watchEvent()` function returns a function that can be used to stop watching the events.
+The `publicClient.watchEvent()` method retrieves logs from the LockPayment contract, filters events to show only those related to deposits, and processes the logs using the `processLogs` function.
+This function returns another function that can be used to stop watching these events.

-The `processLogs()` function examines logs of each transaction and prints the event name and other transaction details.
+The `processLogs()` function examines the logs for each transaction and prints the event name and other transaction details.

-If the deposit is closed by our requestor or terminated by the sponsor it will set the `isResolved` flag to indicate that the observation can be terminated.
+If the deposit is closed by our Requestor or terminated by the sponsor, the `isResolved` flag is set, indicating that observation can be terminated.

-We can take the opportunity to review the list of events to understand the functionality of the LockPayment contract.
+We can take this opportunity to review the list of events to understand the functionality of the LockPayment contract.

-- event DepositCreated - is logged when a deposit is created by the spender,
+- `event DepositCreated`: Logged when a deposit is created by the Requestor.
-- event DepositClosed - takes place, when the spender closes the deposit,
+- `event DepositClosed`: Occurs when the Requestor closes the deposit.
-- event DepositExtended - means that the funder changed any of the amount, flatFeeAmount or validTo date of the existing deposit,
+- `event DepositExtended`:  Means that the Funder has changed the `amount`, `flatFeeAmount`, or `validTo` date of the existing deposit.
-- event DepositFeeTransfer - logged when the fee amount is transferred to the spender,
+- `event DepositFeeTransfer`: Logged when the fee amount is transferred to the Requestor.
-- event DepositTerminated - takes place, when the funder terminates the deposit, if it was not closed by the spender but only after the validTo date,
+- `event DepositTerminated`:  Occurs when the Funder terminates the deposit; this can only happen if the deposit wasn't closed by the Requestor and only after the `validTo` date.
-- event DepositTransfer - logged when the spender transfers tokens from the deposit as payment for providers' work.
+- `event DepositTransfer`: Logged when the Requestor transfers tokens from the deposit as payment for the provider's work.

 Note that the Yagna payment driver can use any other contract that implements the same interface as the LockPayment contract:

-- createDeposit - to create a deposit of amount, flatFeeAmount, and valid to validTo date for the spender.
+- `createDeposit`: To create a deposit with an `amount`, `flatFeeAmount`, and `validTo` date for the Requestor.
-- extendDeposit - to change the amount, flatFeeAmount, and validTo date of the existing deposit.
+- `extendDeposit`: To change the `amount`, `flatFeeAmount`, and `validTo` date of an existing deposit.
-  -closeDeposit - to be used by the spender, to close the deposit, when all payments for providers are done and then the spender can receive the fee.
+  - `closeDeposit`: Used by the Requestor to close the deposit once all payments to providers are completed.
+The Requestor can then receive the fee.
-- depositSingleTransfer - to transfer tokens to one provider.
+- `depositSingleTransfer`:  To transfer tokens to a single provider.
-- depositSingleTransferAndClose - as above with closing deposit after the transfer.
+- `depositSingleTransferAndClose`: Same as above, but also closes the deposit after the transfer.
-- depositTransfer - to transfer tokens to multiple recipients at once.
+- `depositTransfer`: To transfer tokens to multiple recipients at once.
-- depositTransferAndClose - as above with closing deposit after the transfer.
+- `depositTransferAndClose`: Same as above, but also closes the deposit after the transfer.
-- terminateDeposit - to be used by the funder to terminate a deposit if it was not closed by the spender and only after the validTo date.
+- `terminateDeposit`: Used by the Funder to terminate a deposit if it hasn't been closed by the Requestor, but only after the `validTo` date.

-Once we have configuration data prepared and the observer ready we can run the scenario.
+Once the configuration data is ready and the observer is set up, we can run the scenario.

 ## Deposit Creation

-Now, the deposit is created by the funder.
+The Funder creates the deposit.
 All related code is in the `user.mjs` file:

 ```js
 import {